Ahelsel/CSCI3308-017Team01Tigers/Team Meeting Logs/Meeting11-8-22.md

         -
         -

-    Evan:
+    Evan: 18 commits Total
-        - Readme.md
+        - Did Readme.md.
         - Did app.get("/groceries").
 Now able to view groceries on the list, but only with a hard coded grocery_list_id at the moment.
         - Did app.post("/groceries").
 Now able to add groceries and respective quantities to the list, but only with a hard coded grocery_list_id at the moment.
-        - Updated create.sql tables to be more coherent.
+        - Updated create.sql tables to be more coherent, and added an insert for the hard coded grocery_list_id.
     Sam:
         -
         -